barbagroup/jupyter-tutorial/World-of-Jupyter.md

 Get started with Jupyter in this tutorial, and then follow some of the many more available online.

 You can try Jupyter right now on this free service: [https://try.jupyter.org](https://try.jupyter.org).
 Click on the "Welcome to Python" link there: this demo is a temporary notebook with a single code cell that reads some data and draws a plot.
 Or you can instead click on the "New" button (top right) and choose Python 3 from the options, to get a blank notebook (also temporary).
 To try a notebook that you can save on the cloud, use the new free service by Azure: [https://notebooks.azure.com](https://notebooks.azure.com).
 If you want everything installed in your own laptop computer, download the Anaconda distribution (free) from: [https://www.continuum.io/downloads](https://www.continuum.io/downloads)

+### Jupyter tutorial in Wuhan, June 2016

+For the Jupyter tutorial at Huazhong University of Science and Technology (Wuhan, China), by Prof. Lorena Barba, students can prepare by:

+1. Create an account with Azure and test the free cloud notebooks at [https://notebooks.azure.com](https://notebooks.azure.com) — you need an account to be able to save notebooks for later.
+If you only access the free demos, your work will not be saved.
+2. Install Anaconda in your laptop computer.
+It seems that downloading from the official website could take 6 hours!
+But fortunately there is a mirror at Tsingua University.
+See [http://www.tuicool.com/articles/vyyA7rB](http://www.tuicool.com/articles/vyyA7rB)